Pydantic#

 Union[str, Element

-Create the string form of the array representation
+Create the string form of the array representation, validating first

 property has_bounded_dimensions: bool#